 A new grant of $1.2 million (£880,000) from The Neuroendocrine Tumor Research Foundation (NETRF) is funding a collaboration involving the University of Exeter to find the cause of a rare form of cancer, and unlock new treatment pathways.

-The Collaborative Petersen Accelerator Award will fund the study of mesenteric fibrosis – a rare cancer which acts like a scar tissue, connecting tissues that are not normally linked.
+The Collaborative Petersen Accelerator Award will fund the study of mesenteric fibrosis which occurs in neuroendocrine tumours and acts like a scar tissue, connecting tissues that are not normally linked.
 This can cause blockages in the small intestine.

 The team, led by University College London (UCL), also involves the Royal Free Hospital (RFH), University of Exeter and Erasmus University Medical Center, Rotterdam.